benpony/electric-ai-chat/README.md

 # Electric AI Chat

 AI chat application using Electric for resumeability, interruptability, multi-user and multi-agent sync.
-See the [Building&nbsp;collaborative&nbsp;AI&nbsp;apps](https://electric-sql.com/blog/2025/04/09/building-collaborative-ai-apps-on-sync) blog post for more context.
+See the [Building&nbsp;AI&nbsp;apps&nbsp;on&nbsp;sync](https://electric-sql.com/blog/2025/04/09/building-ai-apps-on-sync) blog post for more context.

 ## ElectricSQL

 Electric is a Postgres sync engine.
 It solves the hard problems of sync for you, including partial replication, fan-out, and data delivery.
 See https://electric-sql.com for more information.

-## Building collaborative AI apps
+## Building AI apps on sync

 This is a demo application that shows how to build collaborative AI apps that use Electric to keep both agents and users in sync.
 It shows: